 The 1883 depression in the steel industry began a decade of decline for the Crown Point Iron Company.
 Machinery was in regular need of costly repairs, the ore beds at Hammondville began to show signs of exhaustion, and workers were gradually leaving to find work at the enormous iron mines in Wisconsin and Minnesota, particularly at the Mesabi Iron Range in Minnesota.
 These Midwest ore beds were more advantageously located and more economical for mining and shipping.
-That’s because—unlike the largely deep, vertical veins of Adirondack iron—the Midwest iron deposits were shallow and horizontal, allowing for enormous open pit mines that were easier to access and to mine.
+That’s because—unlike the large deep, vertical veins of Adirondack iron—the Midwest iron deposits were shallow and horizontal, allowing for enormous open-pit mines that were easier to access and to mine.

 In 1889, John Hammond owner and president of the Crown Point Iron Company died and control of the company passed from local to non-local residents.
 The final shipments of Crown Point ore were mined in 1893 and soon after, American Steel & Wire Company purchased the property for far less than what it had once been worth.
 Furnaces and buildings were dismantled and repurposed and railroad tracks were torn up and sold for scrap.
 American Steel & Wire made an effort to heal the landscape from the scars that mining had produced.
 A 1922 Ticonderoga Sentinel article reported that the new owners of the property had planted 262,500 trees and enacted fish and wildlife management practices and fire prevention programs at the site of the former company town.

-Monitor Bay Park, now the Crown Point municipal camp ground, occupies a portion of the site of Crown Point Iron Company blast furnaces, built to process iron ore mined in Hammondville, then transported to the lake shore on the Crown Point Iron Company Railroad.
+Monitor Bay Park, now the Crown Point municipal campground, occupies a portion of the site of Crown Point Iron Company blast furnaces, built to process iron ore mined in Hammondville, then transported to the lakeshore on the Crown Point Iron Company Railroad.
 The narrow-gauge (3’) tracks ended at the furnace complex, which consisted of two ovens, two boiler houses, two casting houses and coal bunkers, located on the north (park) side of the pier.

 The pier, now used for fishing, served as a loading dock, with a shipping office at the end and a canal on its south side.
 The canal reached more than 200 yards inland and was wide enough for canal boats to come in and load up.
 Tracks of the Delaware and Hudson (standard gauge) railroad ran along the pier, almost out to the shipping office.
 The two railroads did not connect directly, but sidings of both lines ran up alongside the furnace complex.